-Individual renovation measures consisting of installation, maintenance or repair of energy efficiency equipment.
+• Individual renovation measures consisting of installation, maintenance or repair of energy efficiency equipment.

-Tiers EO1: Climate Change Mitigation TSC Tier 1 (Green) Climate Change Mitigation TSC The activity consists in one of the following individual measures provided that they comply with minimum requirements set for individual components and systems and where applicable rated in the highest class(es) of energy efficiency defined in the relevant existing AMS regulations, standards and/or adopted classifications: Addition of insulation to existing envelope components, such as external walls (including green walls), roofs (including green roofs), lofts, basements and ground floors (including measures to ensure air-tightness, measures to reduce the effects of thermal bridges and scaffolding) and products for the application of the insulation to the building envelope (including mechanical fixings and adhesive); OR Replacement of existing windows with new energy efficient windows; OR Replacement of existing external doors with new energy efficient doors; OR Installation and replacement of energy efficient light sources; OR Installation and replacement of energy efficient light sources; OR Installation and air-conditioning (HVAC) and water heating systems, including equipment related to district heating services, with highly efficient technologies; OR Installation of low water and energy using kitchen and sanitary water fittings which comply with technical specifications set out as below: and the cold inlets and fully open the flow control. vi.
-Test Procedure: Fully open the obturator Gradually apply (4+2) s a torque of (6 ± 0,2) Nm to the operating mechanism in the opening direction; Maintain this torque for (300 + 15)s;Fully close the obturator;
+Tiers EO1: Climate Change Mitigation TSC Tier 1 (Green) 1.
+The activity consists in one of the following individual measures provided , , that they comply with minimum requirements set for individual components and systems and where applicable rated in the highest class(es) of energy efficiency defined in the relevant existing AMS regulations, standards and/or adopted classifications: a.
+Addition of insulation to existing envelope components, such as external walls (including green walls), roofs (including green roofs), lofts, basements and ground floors (including measures to ensure air-tightness, measures to reduce the effects of thermal bridges and scaffolding) and products for the application of the insulation to the building envelope (including mechanical fixings and adhesive); OR b.
+Replacement of existing windows with new energy efficient windows; OR c.
+Replacement of existing external doors with new energy efficient doors; OR d.
+Installation and replacement of energy efficient light sources; OR e.
+Installation, replacement, maintenance and repair of heating, ventilation and air-conditioning (HVAC) and water heating systems, including equipment related to district heating services, with highly efficient technologies; OR f.
+Installation of low water and energy using kitchen and sanitary water fittings which comply with technical specifications set out as below: i.
+The flow rate is recorded at the standard reference pressure 3 -0/+ 0,2 bar or 0,1 -0/+0,02 for products limited to low pressure. ii.
+The flow rate at the lower pressure 1,5 -0/+ 0,2 bar is ≥ 60% of the maximum available flow rate. iii.
+For mixer showers, the reference temperature is $38 \pm 1 ^{\circ}$ C. iv.
+Where the flow has to be lower than 6 L/min, it complies with the rule set out in point 2. v.
+For taps the test procedure in item 6 is followed, with the following exceptions: for taps that are not limited to low pressure applications only: apply a 3 -0/+ 0,2 bar pressure to both the hot and the cold inlets, alternatively; for taps that are limited to low pressure applications only: apply a 0,4 -0/+0,02 bar pressure to both the hot and the cold inlets and fully open the flow control. vi.
+Test Procedure: Fully open the obturator Gradually apply (4+2) s a torque of (6 ± 0,2) Nm to the operating mechanism in the opening direction; Maintain this torque for (300 + 15)s; Fully close the obturator; Gradually apply over (4 + 2) s a torque of (6 ± 0,2) Nm to the operating mechanism in the closing direction;

-Gradually apply over (4 + 2) s a torque of (6 ± 0,2) Nm to the operating mechanism in the closing direction; Maintain this torque for (300 + 15) s; Reinsert the seat washer of screw down taps. vii.
+Maintain this torque for (300 + 15) s; Reinsert the seat washer of screw down taps. vii.
 In the case of shower solutions, mixer showers, shower outlets and taps, have a max water flow of 6 L/min or less attested by an existing label in the market.
 Tier 2 (Amber T2) TSC are presently not available for the Activity Tiers defined.
 Tier 3 (Amber T3) TSC are presently not available for the Activity Tiers defined.